thavlik/vpn-operator/README.md

 metadata:
   name: my-vpn
   namespace: default
-  labels:
-    # You can optionally specify label(s) so that Masks have the ability
-    # to select this service at the exclusion of others.
-Multiple labels
-    # can be specified by separating them with commas.
-This Provider will
-    # match the labels "my-vpn" or "default".
-    vpn.beebs.dev/provider: my-vpn,default
 spec:
   # In this example, the contractual terms with NordVPN allows up to
   # six devices to be active simultaneously.
 This field is mandatory.
   # You shouldn't attempt to create an obscene number of connections.
   # Always set it to sane value for your purposes.
   maxSlots: 6

+  # You can optionally specify tag(s) so that Masks have the ability
+  # to select this service at the exclusion of others.
+Multiple tags
+  # can be specified by separating them with commas.
+This Provider will
+  # match either tag "default" or "my-vpn".
+  tags:
+    - default
+    - my-vpn

   # Corresponds to the above Secret's metadata.name
   secret: my-vpn-credentials